turingschool/frontend-lightning-talks/schedule-1703.md

 -----------------------------------------

-1.George Goering: Algorithms or die - top algorithms programmers should know 2.
+1. George Goering: Algorithms or die - top algorithms programmers should know 2.
 3. Juan - React - what and why?
 4.